kartavayv/kartavayv.github.io/_posts/2025-08-30-What-I-learnt-by-Building-a-Neural-Net-from-Scratch.markdown

 ```
 ## Forward Propagation Code
 As described above neural net goes through repeated forward and backpropagations, so this is the part of forward propagation.
 Forward propagation involves doing calculations using the equation below:

+\[
-$y = w^T x + b$
+y = w^T x + b
+\]

 Now, let's focus on the first part of the matrix, which is the weight matrix (W).
 We want a function that will initialize weight matrices for us in such a way that they are suitable for the dimensions of our data.
 Then we will store these matrices somewhere, which are just weights and biases of each layer, and improve them with each iteration to give us more accurate predictions.
 We don't want to initialize these matrices again and again at the start of each iteration; that's why we save them somewhere.
 Since we are building a neural net with multiple layers, each layer will have its own weight matrix.
 You might know that each layer in a neural network generally contains more than 1 perceptron, and each perceptron is just a simple calculation unit that gives us a linear relation based on the weight matrix that it has.
 This also means that each perceptron has its own weight matrix.
 The weight matrix of any layer in a neural network is formed from the weight matrices of these perceptrons.
 Specifically, the rows of the weight matrix of a layer are the transposes of the weight matrices of the perceptrons in that layer.
-{img illustrating this argument}
 Now, if we have a simple 5-layer neural network, then there will be 5 weight matrices belonging to each layer of the network, and each one of them has the "mini" weight matrices of the layer they belong to.
 Here is the simple code to initialize weight matrices for each layer before forward propagation, because if you don't do it, I don't know what you will multiply your inputs with.